samwise41/training-plan/endurance_plan.md

 # Appendix E: AI Prompt

 I have a training plan location in this github location.
-Can you review this file thoroughly, **specifically cross-referencing `COACH_BRIEFING.md` and `MASTER_TRAINING_DATABASE.md`,** and help me generate my training for the next week?
+Can you review this file thoroughly, **specifically cross-referencing `COACH_BRIEFING.md`, garmin_health.md and `MASTER_TRAINING_DATABASE.md`**.
+Please generate my training for the next week?

 Please generate a raw markdown text of next week's schedule.
 Please provide evidence that you followed the Weekly Generator Checklist SOP.
 If I forget to attach the GitHub repo, please remind me before spinning your wheels.

 **ADAPTIVE LOGIC INSTRUCTIONS:**
 1. **Analyze (Trends):** Read `COACH_BRIEFING.md` first.
 Identify any metrics flagged with "⚠️ Low" or "⚠️ High", or those showing "Improving" or "Declining" trends that may require attention.
+Read `garmin_health.md` first.
+Identify any trends in the wrong direction that may require attention.
 2. **Analyze (History):** Review the "Actual Workout" column in `MASTER_TRAINING_DATABASE.md`.
 Check when the last workout labeled "Zwift Race" occurred.
 3. **Diagnose & Prescribe:** You are the coach.
 Alter the standard microcycle based on the following rules:
    - **The "Fun Factor" Rule:** If I have not done a "Zwift Race" in the past 2 weeks, you MUST substitute one of the high-intensity bike sessions (Threshold or Sweet Spot) with a `[BIKE] Zwift Race`.